pyranges/pyranges/docs/ranges_subset.rst

    # | chrX         | 153632850 | 153632875 | U0     | 0       | +        |
    # | chrX         | 153874106 | 153874131 | U0     | 0       | +        |
    # +--------------+-----------+-----------+--------+---------+----------+
-   # GRanges object with 8 sequences from 1 chromosomes.
+   # PyRanges object with 8 sequences from 1 chromosomes.

 Chromosome, Strand and Slice
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~